top of page

 Make the Crust

-1. Grease and line with parchment paper a 23 cm (9-in.) springform pan.
+1. Grease and line a 23 cm (9-inch) springform pan with parchment paper.

-2. In a large bowl, combine the flour, sugar, vanilla sugar, and with your fingers, mix butter very quickly into flour mixture until crumbly.
+2. In a large bowl, combine the flour, sugar, and vanilla sugar.
+Using your fingers, quickly mix in the cold butter until the mixture becomes crumbly.
+Do not overwork the dough.

-3. Place the crumbly dough into the prepared pan, gently pressing along the bottom and up the sides.
-Refrigerate.
+3. Transfer the crumbly dough into the prepared pan and gently press it evenly along the bottom and slightly up the sides.
+Refrigerate while preparing the filling.

 Prepare the Apples